Master the Art of Travelling with Just a Carry-On

 6. Use Solids Instead of Liquids

 You could also decide to buy what you need at your destination.
 But if you choose to bring liquids, spillage is a fact of travel.
-Prevent disasters by holding your products in a zipper bag (in Canada, you don’t have a choice to use their little prescribed plastic bag).
+Prevent disasters by holding your products in a zipper bag (in Canada, you don’t have a choice but to use their little prescribed plastic bag).
 Products can then spill all they want, but they won’t ruin your clothes.

 Some Downsides to Travelling Light

-Seriously, for me the benefits outweigh the downsides, but I’d be remiss, not to mention them:
+Seriously, for me, the benefits outweigh the downsides, but I’d be remiss not to mention them:

 1. Wearing the Same 2-3 Pairs of Shoes All the Time

 It’s definitely important to bring comfortable shoes.
-It doesn’t matter how many times you have worn your shoes, you will most likely walk more than in your regular life.
+It doesn’t matter how many times you have worn your shoes; you will most likely walk more than in your regular life.
 So even the most comfortable pairs may start to hurt.
 Rotate which shoes you wear and go for comfort over style.

-2. Being Limited in your Outfit Choices
+2. Being Limited in Your Outfit Choices

-To me that’s more freeing than limiting.You don’t have to make so many decisions when your wardrobe is limited.
+To me, that’s more freeing than limiting.
+You don’t have to make so many decisions when your wardrobe is limited.
 But at times, I would have been happy to have one or two more pieces.
-That feeling doesn’t last very long though and it definitely doesn’t prevent me from enjoying my trips.
+That feeling doesn’t last very long, though, and it definitely doesn’t prevent me from enjoying my trips.

 3. There is very little space to bring stuff back